-National Journal of Emergency Medicine SEMI (NJEM), an official journal of the Society for Emergency Medicine India (SEMI), is an international, peer-reviewed journal dedicated to improving the quality of care by publishing the highest quality science for emergency medicine and related medical specialties.
+National Journal of Emergency Medicine SEMI (NJEM), an official journal of the Society for Emergency Medicine India (SEMI), is an international, peer-reviewed journal dedicated to improving the quality of care by publishing the highest quality science for emergency medicine and related medical specialties started in the year 2023.

-NJEM publishes original research, clinical reports, opinion, and educational information related to the practice, teaching, and research of emergency medicine.
+NJEM publishes original research, clinical reports, opinion, and educational information related to the practice, teaching, and research of emergency medicine in English.

 In addition to general emergency medicine topics, the journal regularly publishes articles on out-of-hospital emergency medical services, pediatric emergency medicine, injury and disease prevention, health policy and ethics, disaster management, toxicology, and related topics.